arturonline/docs/Apple/iOS/TableView/TableView delegates/Delegate Methods.md

 tableView.deselectRow(at: indexPath, animated: true)
 ```

-## Move cells
+## Enter edit mode

-In order to move cells you need to enter editing mode.
+In order to move or delete cells you need to enter editing mode.
 Typically, but not necessarily, a table view will enter editing mode when the user taps an Edit button in the navigation bar.

 ### case #1 You are in a UITableViewController